The Ultimate List of Cybersecurity Statistics (2022)

 Lack of security oversight by other teams is the top concern for global cybersecurity professionals (Issa)

 While close to 80% of cybersecurity professionals are happy with their jobs, certain aspects of their job are notably stressful.
 Other top stressors were working with disinterested managers, overwhelming workload, and responding to constant emergencies and interruptions.

 Over half of cybersecurity professionals aged 39 and older began their careers in IT (ICS2)

 Most older professionals transitioned into their security roles.
 For Millennial and Gen Z professionals, the paths to cybersecurity careers were more varied—while 38% transitioned from other IT roles, 21% pursued a degree in cybersecurity and 19% were self-taught.

-Searches for “cybersecurity jobs” have more than doubled in the past 5 years.
+Searches for “cybersecurity jobs” are up 400% in the past 5 years.

 Certified cybersecurity professionals earn 56% more than their non-certified colleagues (ICS2)

 The average global salary for certified cybersecurity professionals is $91,727.
 For those without certification, that number drops to $58,775.